oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 If you want to progress with the lab then you can do so and come back to this section later to look at the restored data.

-Once the restore process has completed you will see that the objets state becomes `Restored`
+Once the restore process has completed you will see that the objects state becomes `Restored`

 ![](images/Object-storage-restored-object.png)